renanbotasse/porto42/lvl_1_BORN2BEROOT/README.md

 And "wall" is a command used to send a message to all logged-in users on a Linux system.
 It stands for "write all" and broadcasts a message to all active terminals or TTYs.
 The "wall" command is often used in combination with cron to notify users of important events or scheduled maintenance tasks.
 For example, a system administrator might set up a cron job to run a backup script and then use the "wall" command to notify all users that the backup is in progress and that the system may be temporarily unavailable.
 The message sent using the "wall" command is typically displayed as a full-screen message, and it can be an effective way to communicate with users who are currently logged in to the system.

+cd /usr/local/bin – to show monitoring.sh
+sudo crontab -u root -e – to edit the cron job change script to */1 * * * * sleep 30s && script path – to run it every 30 seconds, delete the line to stop the job from running.

 ![image](https://user-images.githubusercontent.com/101360239/218760357-54b63d14-3bc0-4f3c-af8a-66d0d4611d34.png)